rkoval/alfred-aws-console-services-workflow/README.md

 - Configurable [workflow environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment)
   - Search alias – If a sub-service has a ⭐ in the subtitle, you can use `,` as an alias for it to more quickly search for that entity.
 For example, in this workflow, the EC2 service's default entity is an EC2 instance, so `aws ec2 ,searchterm` is a shorter alias for `aws ec2 instances searchterm`.
 You can customize this alias by setting the `ALFRED_AWS_CONSOLE_SERVICES_WORKFLOW_SEARCH_ALIAS` environment variable to any other string.
   - Region override - By default, searchers will use the region configured in your `~/.aws/config` file.
 However, you can override this on a single query basis by typing `$`.
 This workflow will then populate a list of regions to select for this query.
 You can customize this alias by setting the `ALFRED_AWS_CONSOLE_SERVICES_OVERRIDE_AWS_REGION_ALIAS` environment variable to any other string.
-  - Profile override - By default, searchers will use the default profile configured in your `~/.aws/credentials` file.
-However, you can override this on a single query basis by typing `@`.
-This workflow will then populate the list of profiles defined in your `~/.aws/credentials` file.
-You can customize this alias by setting the `ALFRED_AWS_CONSOLE_SERVICES_OVERRIDE_AWS_PROFILE_ALIAS` environment variable to any other string.
+  - Profile override - By default, searchers will use the default profile.
+You can override this on a single query basis by typing `@`.
+This workflow will find and populate:
+    - Traditional IAM profiles from your `~/.aws/credentials` file
+    - AWS SSO profiles from your `~/.aws/config` file
+    - You can customize this alias by setting the `ALFRED_AWS_CONSOLE_SERVICES_OVERRIDE_AWS_PROFILE_ALIAS` environment variable to any other string.
   - Cache expiration age – Sub-service entity searching makes heavy use of caching to make filtering performant and to prevent handling big requests/responses to/from AWS on every execution.
 The cache expiration age for each entity is set to 3 minutes by default.
 If you find that this is too short/long for your usage, you can set the `ALFRED_AWS_CONSOLE_SERVICES_WORKFLOW_MAX_CACHE_AGE_SECONDS` environment variable to the number of seconds that better suits your need.
   - Custom AWS Management Console domain – If your AWS account's management console lives at a domain that is not the standard "console.amazonaws.com", you can set a custom domain with the `ALFRED_AWS_CONSOLE_SERVICES_WORKFLOW_AWS_CONSOLE_DOMAIN` environment variable.
 This workflow will then populate all relevant URLs with that domain when opening links.
   - AWS settings – You can override any/all AWS configuration values which the underlying AWS library should respect.